 Collaborate in local Home and Community Care Support Services (HCCSS) initiatives/working groups as required.

 SE Health is committed to the success of all its employees.
-If you feel you need accommodations because of illness or disability, please do not hesitate to contact Human Resources firstname.lastname@example.org at your earliest convenience.
+If you feel you need accommodations because of illness or disability, please do not hesitate to contact Human Resources at firstname.lastname@example.org at your earliest convenience.